If you’re already on a budget that works for you, you are awesome, keep going, and don’t read the rest of this.

 f.
 Adjust the budget numbers for the upcoming month.

-There is some other information in the “HOW TO USE” sheet, but you’ll just have to download it to see it.
+There is some other information in the “HOW TO USE” sheet, and you get it all when you sign up for our newsletter.